phanx-wow/Grid/README.txt

 **Found a bug?** Please [check the FAQ and list of known issues] [6] first, and then [let us know about the bug] [1] so we can fix it!

 **Problem with a plugin?** Contact the plugin&#8217;s author for help.
-The Grid team cannot provide support for third-party plugins.
+The Grid team can&#8217;t provide support for third-party plugins.

 **Have a suggestion?** Feel free to [tell us about your idea] [2], but please make sure there isn&#8217;t [already a plugin] [4] that adds the feature you&#8217;re looking for first!